 Jasmin Mader had a solid vault but struggled a bit on beam, and the other three on the team – Erja Metzler, Marlies Männersdorfer, and Olivia Jochum – each had several issues.
 The Austrians also tested a couple of gymnasts not part of the official team, including Christina Meixner and Katharina Puffer, though these two finished with scores of 45.85 and 45.15 in the all-around and likely won’t be included on the worlds team.

 For Poland, Katarzyna Jurkowska produced solid scores on all four events, winning the all-around title with a 53.6, though I believe she had a miss on beam.
 Marta Pihan-Kulesza, back after a slight injury and subsequent surgery this spring, was the bronze medalist with a 52.7 despite a mostly good day.
 She unfortunately balked her first vault attempt, incurring a full point penalty; without the penalty, she would’ve claimed the all-around title by a tenth.
 She did finish with the two best routines on beam and floor, however, posting scores of 13.6 and 13.55, respectively.

 Gabriela Janik seemed to struggle a bit, though she had a great bars routine, matching Hämmerle with the top score of 13.25.
 Emilia Kulczynska‘s top score was a 12.4 on vault while Klara Kopec competed only on beam, counting a fall for an 11.4.

 The Hungarian team was actually led by the junior Kovacs, who pulled off an impressive fourth place in the all-around with a 52.3.
 She also had the top vault score of the day with a 14.15, and showed promising work on beam.
-The team also featured Luca Diveky with a strong vault, and Eniko Horvath and Dalia Al-Salty, who both had some issues.
+The team also featured Luca Diveky with a strong vault, and Eniko Horvath and Dalia Al Salty, who both had some struggles.